VivianDee/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit is a script that displays the contents list of your current directory 2-bring_me_home changes the working directory to the users home directory 3-listfiles displays current directory contents in a long format
+1-listit is a script that displays the contents list of your current directory 2-bring_me_home changes the working directory to the users home directory 3-listfiles displays current directory contents in a long format 4-listmorefiles displays current directory contents, including hidden files (starting with .).
+Use the long format.